 Features and Benefits of Flexi Personal Loans

-- All Time Access to Funds: Withdraw funds anytime as per your requirement within the credit limit approved by your lender.
+- Easy Access to Funds: A flexi loan borrower can withdraw funds at any point of time, as per their requirement, within the credit limit approved by their lender.

-- Flexible Repayment: Clear the outstanding principal when you have excess funds as per your convenience generally without any additional charges/ penalties.
+- Flexible Repayment: Existing flexi loan borrowers can clear the outstanding principal amount, when they have excess funds, as per their convenience.

 Your pre-approved Personal Loan offers are just a click away Apply Now